linode/docs/docs/applications/configuration-management/terraform/how-to-provision-an-unmanaged-kubernetes-cluster-using-terraform/index.md

 This guide was written using [Terraform version 0.12.24](https://www.hashicorp.com/blog/announcing-terraform-0-12/).
     {{</ note >}}

 1. [Install kubectl](#install-kubectl) on your computer.
-You will need kubectl to connect to and manage your Kubernetes cluster.
-Deployment of your cluster using this Terraform module will fail if kubectl is not installed locally.
+You need kubectl to connect to and manage your Kubernetes cluster.
+Deployment of your cluster using this Terraform module fails if kubectl is not installed locally.

 ## In this Guide

-You will complete the following steps in this guide:
+You will complete the following tasks:

 - [Configure your local environment to run Linode's Terraform k8s module and kubectl](#configure-your-local-environment).
 - [Create your Terraform configuration files and use them to deploy a Kubernetes cluster](#create-your-terraform-configuration-files).